Herstmonceux Castle

 The Royal Observatory moved onto the castle grounds after the Second World War (this is now the Observatory Science Centre) and in the 1990s Queen’s University in Canada purchased the castle and it is now used as an overseas study centre.

-Herstmonceux Castle is closed for winter and will re-open in early 2024.
+Herstmonceux Castle is closed for winter and will reopen in May 2025.

 The 15th-century Herstmonceux Castle is surrounded by a moat on three sides